 Acquiring hands-on experience.

+The final year of my Masters of Landscape Architecture degree was spent on a major research project under the supervision of Professor Jules Moloney and Tane Moleta.
 The scale and scope of the project offered a great opportunity to tie together what had previously been loose threads in a slightly set of degrees that spanned across architecture, landscape architecture, philosophy, and computer science.

 The computer can be a highly efficient drafting table.
 It can also be much more.
 Architects can use programming to engage with the computer on its own terms, and in doing so gain a better understanding of complex geometric, structural, or conceptual design scenarios.
 This ‘computational approach’ to design is increasingly common in architecture, but comparatively rare within landscape architecture.
 In this thesis I examine how and why landscape architects might employ computational design.